 Introduction to Encryption Algorithm

-An encryption algorithm is an algorithm designed to encode a message or information so that only authorized parties can have access to data, and data is unreadable by unintended parties.
-There are two types of Encryption Algorithm like the Symmetric-key algorithm, also known as a secret key algorithm, and the Asymmetric key algorithm, also called a public key algorithm.
+An encryption algorithm is designed to encode a message or information so that only authorized parties can access data, and data is unreadable by unintended parties.
+There are two types of Encryption Algorithm like the Symmetric-key algorithm, also known as a secret key algorithm, and the Asymmetric key algorithm also called a public key algorithm.

 Different Types of Encryption Algorithm

 An Encryption Algorithm has been developed to add security features with the data that has been exchanged between the peers.
 Depending upon the security requirements, different algorithms can be used with the cipher suite.
 Below are some of the important Encryption Algorithms:

 - AES stands for Advanced Encryption Standard, which is the most common mode of data encryption.

 - AES used 128 bit for data encryption, while it also has the tendency to bring 192 and 256-bit heavy encryption.

 - The US government has endorsed this encryption algorithm and can be considered best to protect the system against all kinds of attacks, but not the brute force attack.

 - RSA can be defined as the de facto algorithm to encrypt the data transmitted over the internet.

 - It is nothing but an asymmetric algorithm and has been considered opposite to that of Triple-DES, a symmetric algorithm.

 - In RSA, the data has been encrypted using the public key, while a private key has been used to decode it.
 The main concern that comes in a while using this algorithm is, the private key has to be kept very secure to protect the data or system from abuse.